sodalime0509/instafel/website/public/wiki/flags-and-backups.md

 ### 🔑 What Is the Instafel Menu?

-The Instafel Menu is a custom, enhanced settings panel added on top of the standard Instagram Alpha app.
-It exposes powerful developer tools, experimental feature toggles, backup management, and update controls — all designed to give you full control over the hidden aspects of Instagram’s Alpha builds.
+The Instafel Menu is a special settings panel added to the regular Instagram Alpha app.
+It reveals powerful tools, lets you import, export, or apply backups, and control updates—giving you full access to Instagram Alpha’s unique experience.

 ---